dwcarr/dwcarr-movie-db/README.md

 - Add a dark mode to the app
 - Implement automated testing
 - Aesthetic improvements (through collaboration with a designer)
+- Move token to cookie storage for security